Natural Wood and its Characteristics

 2.)
 Start on the south and west sides of your home with siding that is lightest and has the smallest knots.

 3.)
 Use the heaviest siding with the most knots, on the north side and on the last two to three rows under the eaves.

 Generally, most customers will not experience noticeable pitch with our tongue and groove wood siding products.
 However, if bleeding does occur, it is easily removed.

 • Allow the pitch to harden and it can then be taken off with a scraper or buffing brush.

-• If you wish to remove the pitch while it is in liquid form, you can apply Denatured Alcohol or Acetone by brush to loosen and wipe away the pitch.
+• If you wish to remove the pitch while it is in liquid form, you can apply Denatured Alcohol or Acetone with a brush.
+As you apply, shortly afterward, loosen and wipe away the pitch.

 catalog, brochure, and DVD.